 In addition to this, I also like to add vodka to my batter, as the alcohol in the vodka interacts with the proteins in the flour and prevents them from binding together.
 Preventing gluten strands from forming.
 This of cause means that the batter now has a very high alcohol content, which may prevent yeast from growing.
 As such, I dilute the vodka with beer to lower the alcohol below 13% (which kills yeasts).

 An Aïoli is a sauce that originates from the Mediterranean countries.
 It’s name literally means garlic and oil in Provençal and the original recipe for it does not contain egg yolks.
-With the rise in popularity in mayonaise, modern day recipes now contain egg yolks and added lemon juice to help cut the richness of the sauce.
-When making sauces such as aïoli, hollandaise or mayonaise, we need an emulsifier, which prevents a mixture of oil and water from seperating after being mixed together.
+With the rise in popularity in mayonnaise, modern-day recipes now contain egg yolks and added lemon juice to help cut the richness of the sauce.
+When making sauces such as aïoli, hollandaise or mayonaise, we need an emulsifier, which prevents a mixture of oil and water from separating after being mixed together.
 This is because non-polar oil molecules have a greater affinity for each other.
 The same goes for polar water molecules.
-An emulsier works by having both a hydrophilic (water loving) and hydrophobic (water hating) chemical group.
+An emulsifier works by having both a hydrophilic (water-loving) and hydrophobic (water hating) chemical group.
 The hydrophilic group sticks into the suspended water particles while the hydrophobic group sticks to oil and prevents the two from joining.